 - Daily luggage transport to next hotel of 1 bag of up to 25 kg per person

-- All internal ground transfers on walking days and baggage transfers as listed in itinerary
+- All internal ground transfers on walking days and baggage transfers as listed in the itinerary

-- 24/7 phone assistance by our local office
+- All baggage transfers as listed in itinerary24/7 phone assistance by our local office/representative

 The trip went really well, I thoroughly enjoyed it.
 Petr has been very helpful and caring.
 I liked the first half of the walking better than the second one, although the weather was not in my favor at the time.
 Nothing really went wrong.
 I certainly will look at your programs when considering a solo hiking trip again, hope it will happen soon.